MicrosoftDocs/win32/desktop-src/gdi/security-considerations--gdi.md

 ---
-Description: 'This topic provides information about security considerations related to GDI.
+Description: This topic provides information about security considerations related to GDI.
 This topic does not provide all you need to know about security issues.
-Instead, use it as a starting point and reference for this technology area.' ms.assetid: '374e3ac7-f635-47f1-a72a-14e1be85c795'
+Instead, use it as a starting point and reference for this technology area. ms.assetid: 374e3ac7-f635-47f1-a72a-14e1be85c795
-title: 'Security Considerations: GDI'
+title: Security Considerations GDI ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Security Considerations: GDI